JetBrains/guide/sites/pycharm-guide/tutorials/getting-started-pycharm/your-first-project/index.md

 Finally, you can create a new project which is what we will do in this tutorial.

 Now that we decided to create a new project, you can see the first difference between PyCharm Community and PyCharm Professional.
 If you are using PyCharm Professional you can take advantage of project types.
-Project types are pre-configured environments that automate the project creation by setting technology-specific preferences, downloading dependencies, creating required files, etc.
+Project types are pre-configured environments that automate the project-creation by setting technology-specific preferences, downloading dependencies, creating required files, etc.

 PyCharm Community is for pure Python only, you won’t see these options on the left side.
 In PyCharm Professional, on the other hand, there are several technologies that you can choose from.
 You can also select ‘Pure Python’ if all you want to do is work on a pure Python project, which is what you get in PyCharm Community Edition.

 If your work requires a Python web framework, or scientific tools, or maybe front-end technologies, you have some options.
 For example, if you are working with a Python Web project, PyCharm supports popular frameworks such as Django and Flask out of the box.
-If you're working with data science you can use the scientific tooling setup.
+If you're working in the field of data science you can use the scientific tooling setup.
 It will create both a Conda environment and the folder structure for you.
 Finally, if you want to work on the front-end, PyCharm Professional also has professional support for working with JavaScript, TypeScript, and its related technologies, including Angular and React.

 In this tutorial, we are going to start working on a Django project which we will call *getting_started*.
 We now need to take a detour and cover virtual environments.